OpenGammaProject/Open-Gamma-Detector/software/README.md

 If you want to play around with the firmware, the Arduino sketch can be found inside `ogd_pico`.
 It also includes some instructions on how to program.
 See below for more info about that.

+**Note about HW compatability:** Each hardware revision of the detector has its own major version of the Arduino sketch indicated by the leading number of the version code.
+The versions are only tested on their respective hardware, so they might and probably will not work with newer or older detector boards.
+As an example, FW 4.0.2 is designed to only run on Rev. 4 boards, while 3.5.2 is only designed to run on Rev. 3 boards.

 ## Programming the Pi Pico

 ### Firmware Files